setarehc/selectivenet_pytorch/README.md

 # SelectiveNet: A Pytorch Implementation

-This is a PyTorch implementation of the paper titled SelectiveNet: A Deep Neural Network with an Integrated Reject Option (Geifman and El-Yaniv, ICML2019).
+This is a PyTorch implementation of the paper titled SelectiveNet: A Deep Neural Network with an Integrated Reject Option [Geifman and El-Yaniv, ICML2019]

 A deep neural network architecture with an integrated reject option that can be trained end-to-end for classification and regression tasks.